kazualkazzy/LinkinPark-fan-page/README.md

 #### Media:

-This section of page has to have two videos embedded from youtube.com website and I wanted to have them next to each other.
+This section of page had to have two videos embedded from youtube.com website and I wanted to have them next to each other.
 On a smaller devices my plan was to have them stacked on each other.
 The most testing in this section has been done by making sure that videos are responsive via pc, tablet and mobile device.
-Knowing that these media files are videos I have to test that they are working and can be viewed on the website.
+Knowing that these media files are videos I had to test that they were working and could be viewed on the website.

 1. Resize the window.
-Do embedded videos are responsive depending of device size?
+Do embedded videos are responsive depending on device size?
 2. Play video.
 Do videos play on a website?
 Can you go to youtube.com website and watch it there?

 #### Contact Us:

-Contact us section purpose is to get a qoutes form fans of a band or everyone interested into band's movememts.
-User has to type in his email address, name and suggestions he has in mind for band.
+Contact us section purpose is to get messages from fans of a band or everyone interested into band's movememts.
+User had to type in his email address, name and message he had in mind for band.
-The testing I conducted on this form is to make sure all fields do work as expected and 'submit project' button send you back to home page.
+The testing I conducted on this form was to make sure all fields worked as expected and 'submit' button sent you back to home page.

 1. Type in wrong type of email.
 Does field show rules of email address?
-2. Type in all information and press 'submit project' button.
+2. Type in all information and press 'submit' button.
 Does it send you to home page?
+3. Do not fill any field and press submit button.
+Do you get a message that you have to fill form with information?

 # Deployment: